-The club has minimum criteria for joining in the club's outdoor trips, including Wednesday evening sea paddling.
+The club has minimum criteria for joining in the Club's outdoor trips, including Tuesday evening Park and Play and Wednesday evening sea paddling.
 These are:

-1 star plus 4 trips with club coaches OR
+Paddle Discover (formerly 1 star) plus 4 trips with Club coaches OR

-Relevant previous paddling experience that can be verified by someone known to club coaches.
+Relevant previous paddling experience that can be verified by someone known to Club Coaches or Leaders.

-For those new to the sport, the club runs an introductory and a refresher course in the spring (for more details see here).
-Completing one of these courses will enable most people to join us on club trips.
-Unfortunately, our volunteer coaches do not have the capacity to run these courses more than once a year - but, if you do miss out on these opportunities, there are plenty of other ways to gain experience, including through some of the very good commercial providers locally.
+For those new to the sport, the Club does run introductory courses - and completing one of these will enable most people to join us on Club trips (they generally run in the spring, so that you can then paddle with the Club through the summer).
+Some of these are run by our own (volunteer) coaches, others might be organised through an external provider - but, if you do miss out on these opportunities, there are plenty of other ways to gain experience, including through some of the very good commercial providers locally.

 In the event of any incident, it can be essential to have a contact number for each paddler and also emergency contact details.
-A number of incidents have arisen in the paddling community in the past where the group has become separated and the rescue has been hampered because it has been unclear whether all paddlers were off the water.
+In the wider paddling community, a number of incidents have arisen in the past where the group has become separated and the rescue has been hampered because it has been unclear whether all paddlers were off the water.
 Shared contact details within the group helps avoid this situation.
 In the event of illness or injury, emergency contact numbers can also be useful.
-Members do provide such details at annual membership renewal, but they may not be appropriate to a particular day’s paddling, may change, and will not routinely be available to the leader or event organiser.
+Members do provide such details at annual membership renewal, but they may not be appropriate to a particular day’s paddling, or may have changed.